judge writing on paper

 During the divorce process, there are many issues, such as alimony, child support, child custody, and property division, that need to be addressed before a final agreement can be reached.
 But before you can even start these discussions, you need to undergo the process of filing for divorce.
 Follow along to learn how to start the divorce process and how an experienced York County, PA divorce attorney can guide you through it step by step.

-What is the first step to starting the divorce process in Pennsylvania?
+What is the first step in filing for divorce in Pennsylvania?

 To kickstart your divorce, you must first file a Complaint, which can be completed with the Notice to Defend and Claim Rights form and the Verification form.
 Then, your spouse must be served these documents within 30 days of filing if they live in Pennsylvania or within 90 days of filing if they live outside of the state.